Alaqian/CXR-AI/models.md

 3. Textual inversion
 4. Fine-tuning the U-Net component

+The presented works use
+the few-shot fine-tuned ”DreamBooth” model as a baseline.

+### Learning rate, train steps
+1k training steps improved the
+FID scores on the two baseline approaches, original SD and DreamBooth SD, underlining the ability of the SD pipeline to quickly learn domain specific content.
+As the number of training steps grew to 12.5k, FID scores slightly deteriorated, which we hypothesize to be due to the model not overfitting a few images anymore and diversifying its synthetic generations, but losing in quality for each of these generations.
+Finally, 60k steps provided the best quality of results when using the learning rate 5e-5, with an FIDXRV of 3.6 and an FIDIncepV3 of 54.9.
+The results of the same model evaluated with CLIP were not coherent: the FID score was higher than training with only 1k steps, though the domain-specific FIDXRV coupled with a manual review strongly suggested an improvement of performance.
+We believe this shows the limitations of using a CLIP-based metric for this domain-specific task, once models become good enough and spotting differences and improvements need a more fine-grained evaluation.
+The gap in performance between 12.5k and 60k steps suggests that more training steps could further improve the quality of the synthetic distribution of images.
+As results were worse for a learning rate 1e-4, other experiments relied on a learning rate of 5e-5.

 ### Results:
 1. Out of all the methods, the U-Net fine-tuning seems by far the most promising: it gets the lowest FID-scores and obviously the most realistic outputs. further progress in the domain-specific generation of images for radiology require